 - Towards an anthropology of Buddhism.
 Ethnography, theory, and comparison (with Nicolas Sihlé, Centre d‘Études Himalayennes, CNRS) (completed)

 - Governing the monastic order.
-A comparative exploration of traditional sangha-laws in pre-modern Laos and their transformations under colonialism (with Gregory Kourilsky, École Française d‘Extrême-Orient, EFEO, Paris)
+A comparative exploration of traditional sangha-laws in pre-modern Laos and their transformations under colonialism (with Gregory Kourilsky, École Française d‘Extrême-Orient, EFEO, Paris) (completed)